 - Overhead powerlines are dangerous.
-Do not park equipment, operate machinery, or plant trees or crops under them.
+Don’t play, park equipment, operate machinery, or plant trees or crops under them.

-- Safety switches save lives—get them fitted on all electrical circuits and test them regularly.
+- Safety switches save lives—ask an adult to get them fitted on all electrical circuits and test them regularly.

-- Make sure you are properly trained and understand animal behaviour before working in stock yards.
+- Make sure you are properly trained and understand animal behaviour before entering a stock yard.

-- Always wash your hands after working with livestock or playing with animals as they carry diseases that can make people very sick.
+- Always wash your hands after touching or playing with animals as they carry diseases that can make people very sick.

 Tractor and machinery safety